ykorkmazoglu/m3ter_assignment/README.md

 2. **Update Mock Data**
    Navigate to the `mock_data.yaml` file and update the suffix for any lines marked with `#update` (e.g., `API 2`, `api_2`).
 This is to ensure unique names for each run.
+   The suffix is set to "API 6".
+You can do the first run without updating this file.

 3. ** API Credentials**
    In `config.py`, you'll find `access_key`, `api_secret`, and `org_id`.